 “Every shooting day we got up at three or four o’clock to start working and then we’d wrap quite late—but it was all actually happening,” Tong says.
 “So, all the work that we’d put in to get to that point and all the favors we’d asked people for to support the project—I think it was worth the effort of actually doing all that.”

-Now, even with post-production on the project now wrapped up, there is still a lot of work to be done to get the film out there on the screening circuit.
+Now, even with post-production on the project all wrapped up, there is still a lot of work to be done to get the film out there on the screening circuit.

 “As a producer, finishing the film is not the end,” Tong points out.
 “You’re going to take it to festivals and try to expose it to the world as much as possible.
 That’s something that I’ve kind of prepared to do.
 Whenever we hear back from any festivals it’s kind of exciting to us, too.”